sherelene/web_scraper/README.md

 # web_scraper
-web scraper for enhancing accessibility
+web scraper for enhancing accessibility.

 This project is in progress